AmitKumarDas/Decisions/blogs/concurrency_via_communication.md

 WIP - These are my thoughts on the topic "Share Memory By Communicating".

-Typical languages make use of threads & lock to operate on memory which is now referred to as shared memory.
+Typical languages make use of threads & lock to operate on memory which can now be referred to as shared memory.
 Go tries to invert this problem of sharing.
 In other words, threads need not vie for ownership of a memory rather they are provided with the shared memory at appropriate time; removing the need for housekeeping stuff i.e. lock & un-lock.

 Well, there are other approaches as well, e.g. use of thread safe data structures.
 However, we shall concentrate on Go's